GregoryPauwelsGP/ReCAP_handson/README.md

 •	Populated it dynamically in the after READ event handler
 •	Configured the Fiori UI to visually display stock criticality with color-coded icons This improves usability by giving end-users a quick visual insight into stock levels.

+🧩 Adding Value Help for Authors in the Create Book Popup

+To enable Value Help (F4 help) for the Authors field in the popup used to create a book, several additions were made.

+1. Create Book Popup

+The popup is used to create a new book using the action createBook on the Books entity within admin-service.cds.

+2. Add Annotations for Author Value Help

+To display a dropdown list of available authors in the popup, the following annotation must be added to your annotation.cds file:

+annotate service.inCreateBook with {
+    author @Common.ValueList : {
+        $Type : 'Common.ValueListType',
+        CollectionPath : 'Authors',
+        Parameters : [
+            {
+                $Type : 'Common.ValueListParameterInOut',
+                LocalDataProperty : author,
+                ValueListProperty : 'ID',
+            },
+            {
+                $Type : 'Common.ValueListParameterDisplayOnly',
+                ValueListProperty : 'name',
+            },
+        ],
+    };
+};

+This annotation connects the author field in the popup to the Authors entity, allowing users to select an author by name while binding the corresponding ID value.

+3. Update the Books Entity

+Ensure that the author property in your Books entity is not commented out so it can be properly linked and used by the value help.